zeux/zeux.github.io/_posts/2022-01-08-on-proebstings-law.md

 We're going to compare these compilers on compile time and run time axis as follows:

 - Using an amalgamated version of [meshoptimizer](https://github.com/zeux/meshoptimizer) library, we're going to build `libmeshoptimizer.o` several times for each compiler, with and without optimizations (-O0 through -O3), and note the build time.
-- Using the resulting optimized .o file we're going to compile the meshoptimized demo program using modern clang, run it on a Stanford dragon mesh and compare timings for various algorithms.
+- Using the resulting optimized .o file we're going to compile the meshoptimizer demo program using modern clang, run it on a Stanford dragon mesh and compare timings for various algorithms.

 The reason why we're going to compile the demo program separately is that demo program uses STL and I don't want to find versions of STL that are compatible with these older compilers.